 No matter your organization's size, you're probably using some endpoint.
 Since some of your employees are working remotely and they need to access files or network resources constantly, there is an inevitable chance that your data will be compromised.

 Integrating more access points to your network gives attackers more opportunities to infiltrate your system.
-Endpoints are the likely targets of malware, ransomware, and viruses.
-Without proper EDR cybersecurity attention, minor vulnerabilities can result in breaches and data loss.
+EDR endpoints are the likely targets of malware, ransomware, and viruses.
+Without proper EDR security attention, minor vulnerabilities can result in breaches and data loss.

 In addition to this, new policies like BYOD or Bring Your Device increases can be detrimental to your defenses.
 Unsecured devices are hard to control at an organizational level.